 In selecting applicants for the first-year class, the College of Law considers it important for the student body to reflect a variety of backgrounds and experiences.

-Apply as a regular applicant if you meet the entrance requirements and do not meet criteria for special or Aboriginal applicants.
+Apply as a regular applicant if you meet the entrance requirements and do not meet criteria for discretionary or Indigenous applicants.

 Reference letters for regular applicants are not required and will not be looked at if submitted.

 The College of Law recognizes exclusive reliance on the standard criteria for admission would unfairly prejudice the prospects of applicants whose academic record, for reasons beyond their control, does not reflect their ability to successfully pursue the study of law.
 Accordingly, special consideration will be given to applicants with educational disadvantages.
 Examples of such disadvantages include:

 - Barriers resulting from ethnic or racial background

 - Employment or domestic obligations preventing earlier application